SidGrip/mochimo-raspberrypi/README.md

 8. From your PC, try to ping the Pi on its wifi IP (be patient, the Pi takes a few minutes to reboot)
 9. If you get ping reply, that means that your Pi rebooted and succesfully connected to the Wifi by itself.
 Congrats !
 If not, repeat the process and double check each step
 10. Open a SSH connection to your Pi using the wifi IP
-11. Check that the dns server a correctly configured: `sudo ping www.google.com`.
+11. Check that the dns server is correctly configured: `sudo ping www.google.com`.
 You should get some ping reply.

 ##### Set up Docker container